oracle-livelabs/oci/oci-apm-helidon/3-monitor-traces/monitor-traces.md

 ## Introduction

 In this lab, you will configure APM Tracer to monitor the Helidon SE application, which you created in Lab2.

+By default, Helidon automatically activates tracing when detects the feature is enabled in the class-path.
+In this lab, you will edit application's configuration files and enable tracing using APM Java Tracer.
+You can see the traces in the APM Trace Explorer without modifying the java code, once you re-build and access the application.

 Estimated time: 10 minutes